Skip to main content

 Definition

-The Pickup Time Metric is the amount of time taken between a PR’s creation and the start of the review process.
+Pickup Time measures the amount of time between when a pull request (PR) is created and when review begins.

 Examples for Context